Driss Guiga: Political career

-After Tunisia became independent in 1956 Guiga was appointed in turn secretary general of the National Assembly, head of Regional Government and General Director of Security at the Interior Ministry.
-He left this last position after the plot against the former president in 1962, which his service did not foresee.
+After Tunisia became independent in 1956 Guiga was appointed in turn secretary general of the National Assembly, head of Regional Government, and General Director of Security at the Interior Ministry.
+He left the last position after the plot against the former president in 1962, which his service did not foresee.

 From 1963 to 1969 he was General Commissioner of Tourism.

 He was State Secretary for Public Health and Social Affairs in 1969, then Minister of Public Health (1969).

 Guiga was appointed Minister of Education in 1973 after the general strike against the Arabization program advocated by Mohammed Mzali.

 He succeeded Mzali as Minister of Education in March 1973.
 He was uninterested in reform, saying in a press interview that the more important task was to stabilize and control the education system.
 The goal of providing universal primary education had been abandoned by October 1973, and the emphasis was now on improving quality.

-Guiga wanted to increase the number of teachers, introduce common standards and define career paths for teachers.
+Guiga wanted to increase the number of teachers, introduce common standards, and define career paths for teachers.

 In 1976 Guiga was appointed Tunisian ambassador in Bonn.

 This was a demotion due to his drive for university decentralization, which was opposed by Prime Minister Nouira.

 In January 1980 he was named Minister of the Interior through the influence of President Bourguiba's wife, Wassila, shortly before Nouira left office.

-His career was ended by the Tunisian bread riots of December 1984 – January 1984, after which Bourguiba demanded his resignation.
+His career was ended by the Tunisian bread riots of December 1983 – January 1984, after which Bourguiba demanded his resignation.

 Guiga was blamed for the ruthless way in which the disturbances had been suppressed.

 He left Tunisia soon after the riots ended and moved to London.
 In an official report issued in April 1984 he was accused of using the violence to advance his political career.

 According to opposition members Guiga was just a scapegoat for the riots, which had been caused by a jump in the price of bread.

 He was tried by the High Court on a charge of treason and was sentenced in absentia to ten years in prison.

-Later career
+Later life and death

-As an exile in London Guiga worked for the Saudi businessman Chamseddine el-Fassi, president of a foundation that promoted Sufism.
+As an exile in London, Guiga worked for the Saudi businessman Chamseddine el-Fassi, president of a foundation that promoted Sufism.
 He returned to Tunis on 8 November 1987 immediately after Bourguiba was deposed.
 He spent 13 days in prison, then was given a five-year suspended jail sentence and was released.

 As of 2005 he was living in retirement in the Hammamet seaside resort about 60 km from Tunis.
 He had been decorated with the Grand Cordon of the Order of the Tunisian Republic and made Commander of the Order of Tunisian Independence.

+Guiga died on 19 April 2026, at the age of 101.